-- A stronger, fairer, greener economy - Tackling child poverty - Addressing climate change - Building strong, responsive public services: Reform; to deliver: - A system-wide focus on economic recovery and wider regeneration, with particular focus on support for targeted programmes, including delivery across the Glasgow colleges of Young Person's Guarantee programmes and refreshed approach to developing and growing a coherent, collaborative and cooperative Foundation Apprenticeship programme, and enhancing opportunities to develop skills in enterprise and entrepreneurialism - Ensure widened access to college education as an effective learning opportunity for everyone, whatever their age, ability or circumstance, and in particular that college education plays a key role in increasing opportunities in Glasgow for those from protected characteristic groups, those furthest from employment, living in depravation and in SIMD10 postcode areas - Delivering a focus on skills development, working in conjunction with Scottish Funding Council (SFC) and Skills Development Scotland (SDS) to provide effectively aligned skills provision - Supporting innovation and creativity by deepening links and partnerships with employers, while developing effective pilots which explore the delivery of meta-skills across SCQF levels to develop learners who are better equipped for a complex future - Supporting a learner journey of effective, seamless and coherent transitions through the education ecosystem, from secondary education in Glasgow into tertiary education and employment - Support and facilitate greater pan-regional planning and activity to enhance economic and social recovery, promote greater regional partnership work across internal and external stakeholders to deliver an enhanced role in economic recovery and wider regeneration, including exploration of strategic alignment to leverage more effective outcomes - Leading the way on digital transformation, including the progression of the Digital Ambition for Scotland's Colleges to support learners to access the most effective, high quality learning environments, both physically and digitally - Progressing the regional and national focus on the environment and sustainability in line with Scottish colleges' Statement of Commitment on the Climate Emergency and Climate Action Road Map for FE Colleges, affirming a Glasgow colleges-wide commitment to a regional strategic approach through a Glasgow-specific strategy, roadmap and reporting
+- 3.4 This should be maintained to deliver on the priorities which were articulated in Glasgow region Outcome Agreement 2021-22: - Fair access and transitions. - Quality learning and teaching. - Learning with impact students are equipped and ready to take up appropriate employment in the future. - Student participation and engagement in their educational experience. - Equalities and inclusion. - High quality research and innovation. - Meeting future skills needs, skills alignment and including upskilling and reskilling. - Responding to the climate emergency. - 3.5 In practice, the work, and directed funding, of the Glasgow college region in 2022-23 will include a specific focus on the following to deliver on national and regional priorities: - A system-wide focus on economic recovery and wider regeneration, with particular focus on support for targeted programmes, including delivery across the Glasgow colleges of Young Person's Guarantee programmes and refreshed approach to safeguarding, developing and growing a coherent, collaborative and cooperative Foundation Apprenticeship programme - Ensure widened access to college education as an effective learning opportunity for everyone, whatever their age, ability or circumstance, and in particular that college education plays a key role in increasing opportunities in Glasgow for those furthest from employment, living in depravation and in SIMD10 postcode areas - Delivering a focus on skills development, working in conjunction with Scottish Funding Council (SFC) and Skills Development Scotland (SDS) to provide effectively aligned skills provision - Supporting innovation and creativity by deepening links and partnerships with employers, while developing effective pilots which explore the delivery of meta-skills across SCQF levels to develop learners who are better equipped for a complex future - Supporting a learner journey of effective, seamless and coherent transitions through the education eco-system, from secondary education in Glasgow into tertiary education and employment - Support this - Support and facilitate greater pan-regional planning and activity to enhance economic and social recovery, promote greater regional partnership work across internal and external stakeholders to deliver an enhanced role in economic recovery and wider regeneration, including exploration of strategic alignment to leverage more effective outcomes - The Glasgow colleges leading the way on digital transformation, including the progression of the Digital Ambition for Scotland's Colleges to support learners to access the most effective, high quality learning environments, both physically and digitally